Noeska/illegiblesemantics/projects/proj-2.md

 # Black Metal
-Black Metal first emerged in the who by the way coined the genre label. in the late 1980s, the genre came to the fore

-at that time, Death Metal was the dominant extreme mode. at the time, these first bands didn't call themselves as such but they would

-A few seminal designs would determine the visual style for years to come.
-Regardless of the specific they (tend to) share a couple of common characteristics:
+Black Metal is one of the more extreme subgenres of Heavy Metal music, not just in terms of music but equally in terms of commitment and attitude.
+Very early since its inception, artists and fans alike have taken things to extremes, committing acts of self-maiming, suicide, arson, grave-robbing, and in some cases even murder; though these days it's really just another music genre that's out there.

+While there are many subgenres of Black Metal, they all, or most of them, share common traits.
+These include fast tempos, shrieking vocals, heavily distorted guitars, lo-fi recording, and a strong emphasis on atmosphere.

+Lyrically and thematically, songs often deal with the occult, Satanism, and diabolic perversion.
+Sometimes, it's about following the "left-hand path" rather than the "right-hand way;" sometimes it's just plain raging against religion, or at least Christianity.
+Other times, it's about exploring Nietzsche's Zarathustra; still other times, it's about black crows on a tombstone.

+In the mid-1980s, and especially in the early 1990s, there were created a few logos that proved seminal in the years to come, most notably the logos of Mayhem and Emperor.
+Basically, every Black Metal logo created now takes its cues from both of these.
+Which is why, regardless of subgenre, Black Metal logos tend to look alike.
+Indeed, they all share a couple of logo and letter design traits:

-1. The logos often display a **high level of symmetry**;
+1. The logos often display a **high degree of symmetry**;
 ![Black Metal](..\assets\img\projects\proj-2\black2.jpg)
-2. The logos often feature **abstract Satanic, occult, or anti-Christian imagery**: inverted crosses, (Baphomet) pentagrams;
+2. The logos often feature either **abstract Satanic, occult, or anti-Christian imagery** (inverted crosses, pentagrams, demon and magick sigils) or **figurative graphics pertaining to the dark arts** (candles, wolf heads, goat heads, dragons, daggers, crescents moons) or sometimes both;
 ![Black Metal](..\assets\img\projects\proj-2\black4.jpg)
-3. The letters are often in **"blackletter" form**, either in lowercase or uppercase; <!-- Flourishes and exaggerated are commonplace, "with extaneous strokes running parallel, rather than one single stroke." -->
+3. The letters are often in **blackletter(-like) form**, either in lowercase or uppercase, with **flourishes (curls and spikes)** and **exaggerated edges**; <!-- Flourishes and exaggerated are commonplace, "with extaneous strokes running parallel, rather than one single stroke." -->
 ![Black Metal](..\assets\img\projects\proj-2\black1.jpg)
-4. And the logo is often **unreadable**.
+4. And the logo is often **unreadable** and purposely made to resemble a **lump of tree roots**.
 ![Black Metal](..\assets\img\projects\proj-2\black3.jpg)

 ## Pagan Black Metal